 Street addresses of Nettó in Reykjavík;

-Iceland's mid-range supermarkets are great for travellers looking for a diverse range of products, which often extend beyond foodstuffs.
-They are also a great option for picky eaters, as they are far more likely to have products from home than stores at either end of the price range.
+Iceland's mid-range supermarkets are great for travelers looking for a diverse range of products, which often extend beyond foodstuffs.
+They can also a great option for picky eaters, as they are far more likely to have products from home than the stores at either end of the price range.

 An incredibly wide range of goods, from cheap clothes and cosmetics to a large selection of food items, makes Hagkaup Iceland's only chain of upscale hypermarkets.
 The interiors often feel more like a mall than a simple store.

-The prices of foodstuffs are considerably more expensive than the budget shops, but most branches open until midnight for convenience, the exception being the branch at Kringlan.
+The prices of foodstuffs are considerably more expensive than the budget shops, but most branches are open until midnight for convenience, with the exception being the branch at Kringlan.

 Street addresses of Hagkaup in Reykjavík: